tchmieleski/Hello-Express/README.md

 The second form does not enable you to call the function within the same file, there is no local definition of the function.

-When the helloWorld2() is uncommented, the program crashes and the output looks as follows:
+When helloWorld2() is uncommented, the program crashes and the output looks as follows:

 ```
 troy@Troys-MacBook-Pro ~/D/Hello-Express> node app